vitorfg8/Fedora-KDE-Post-Install/README.md

   alt="Dark theme"
   width="400" />

 This tutorial aims to improve the [Fedora Linux](https://fedoraproject.org/) experience for everyday use.
+You can do the same step by step in other distributions but the commands may be a little different.

 ## Updating the system